• Business

 4. Fixed cost changes in per unit.
 On the other hand, variable cost remains constant in per unit.

-5. Examples of fixed cost are rent, tax, salary, depreciation, fees, duties, insurance, etc. Examples of variable cost are packing expenses, freight, material consumed, wages, etc.
+5. Examples of fixed costs are rent, tax, salary, depreciation, fees, duties, insurance, etc. Examples of variable costs are packing expenses, freight, material consumed, wages, etc.

-6. Fixed Cost was not included at the time of valuation of inventory, but Variable Cost is included.
+6. Fixed Cost was not included at the time of inventory valuation, but Variable Cost is included.

 Conclusion

-Now, from the discussion mentioned above, it might be clear that the two costs are perfectly opposite to each other, and they are not same in any respect.
-There are many doubts while we talk about these two but with this article, you are surely going to be satisfied.
+Now, from the discussion mentioned above, it might be clear that the two costs are perfectly opposite to each other, and they are not the same in any respect.
+There are many doubts while we talk about these two, but with this article, you will surely be satisfied.
 So, this is all for the difference between Fixed Cost and Variable Cost.

 You Might Also Like: